How to Live Below Your Means and Be Happy

 Note: It is important, for safety reasons to refrigerate leftovers pretty quickly, when they are still warm, to avoid bacteria growing.

-Being a Frugal Coffee Lover
+Be a Frugal Coffee Lover

 Being frugal is great, but for some things, I don’t compromise.
 Quality and taste of what I buy must be good.
 One example is coffee.